Revealing the diversity of Type IIn supernova progenitors through their environments: Summary

 In this paper, we present a study of the local environments of 31 SNe IIn within a volume-limited sample ($z < 0.02$), utilizing high-resolution archival imaging from the HST.
 Their environments are diverse, and we classified them into three categories: Class 1, where the SN located within active star-forming regions; Class 2, where the SN was outside but close to star-forming regions; and Class 3, where no significant star-forming region is detected around the SN.
 These reveal a significant diversity of SNe~IIn environments, suggesting that SNe~IIn progenitors should have multiple evolutionary pathway with a range of initial masses and lifetimes.

 Our investigation reveals a clear correlation between peak absolute magnitudes of SNe~IIn and their local environments.
-The ``Bright'' SNe~IIn, with $M_{\rm peak} < -19.5$ mag, are overwhelmingly found in Class~1 environments, suggesting that they originate from very massive progenitors.
-The ``Faint'' SNe~IIn in our sample, with $M_{\rm peak} > -15.5$, are exclusively associated older, non‑star‑forming environments (Classes~2 and 3), indicating that such events are likely genuine SN explosions from the lowest-mass massive progenitors rather than giant eruptions of very massive stars.
+The ``Bright'' SNe~IIn, with $M_{\rm peak} < -19.5$ mag, are overwhelmingly found in Class~1 environments, consistent with the proposed origin from very massive progenitors.
+The ``Faint'' SNe~IIn in our sample, with $M_{\rm peak} > -15.5$, are preferentially associated with older environments (Classes~2 and 3).
+This supports the interpretation that such events may be genuine SN explosions from the lowest-mass massive progenitors, although other channels (e.g., migrated massive stars) are not ruled out.
 Meanwhile, the ``Normal" SNe~IIn, with $-19.5 < M_{\rm peak} < -15.5$ mag, are found across all three environment classes.
 This diversity implies that their progenitors have different initial masses and their pre-SN mass loss could be mass-insensitive and/or due to multiple physical processes.

-For seven SNe~IIn with direct progenitor detections in pre-explosion images, we compared the progenitors to their resolved surrounding stellar populations.
+For seven SNe~IIn with direct progenitor detections in pre-explosion images, their progenitors were compared to resolved surrounding stellar populations.
 These progenitors are consistently more luminous and/or bluer than the youngest population in their vicinity.
 This provides observational evidence that they were either in a non-quiescent state or have experienced binary merger/gainer prior to explosion.
 Consequently, their physical properties cannot be reliably interpreted using standard single-star evolutionary models.
-Again, this is against the transitional view that SNe~IIn are exclusively from very massive stars.
+Again, this is against the traditional view that SNe~IIn are exclusively from very massive stars.
 The inferred stellar populations have a wide range of initial masses, potentially extending down to $M_{\rm ini} < 20 M_{\odot}$.